C0DER11101/CPP/Conversions/Basic.md

 # Basic type conversion

-**Usually, an assignment operator causes the automatic type conversion. _The type of data to the right of an assignment_**.
-**_operator is automatically converted to the type of the variable on the left_**.
+**Usually, an assignment operator causes the automatic type conversion. _The type of data to the right of an assignment_** **_operator is automatically converted to the type of the variable on the left_**.

 Example: